noi-techpark/documentation/README.md

 ```

 The linegeometry `public.st_polygon('LINESTRING(2 2, 3 3, 4 4, 2 2)'::public.geometry, 25832)`
-is just an example, please add whatever you like here.
+is just an example, please add whatever you like here (also `NULL`).

 ### I want to delete an link/edge between stations